 What we stand for:

-The Blue Club was founded as a way for Americans — both politically aware and otherwise — to voice their beliefs and fight for the America that they wish to see.
+The Blue Club Inc. is a nonprofit that was founded as a way for Americans — both politically aware and otherwise — to voice their beliefs and fight for the America that they wish to see.

 We firmly believe that only through action can the people of our nation inflict meaningful change.
 Undeniably, the current state of America is one of great division, conflict, and gridlock.
 In order to alleviate these issues, we must find common ground to affect reform.